 Choosing a smaller major is a good option if you are genuinely interested in the major, can demonstrate your interest in it, and are certain that you want to go to Princeton.

 3. Unique Background

 Princeton values diversity in its student body, so students should try to bring a unique perspective to the table.
 That perspective can be from location, ethnic group, or unique life experiences.

-A massive number of qualified students apply to Princeton come from the East and West Coasts, so applying from states with fewer applicants, such as Wyoming, South Dakota, and so on, can give students a slightly better chance at acceptance.
+A massive number of qualified students who apply to Princeton come from the East and West Coasts, so applying from states with fewer applicants, such as Wyoming, South Dakota, and so on, can give students a slightly better chance at acceptance.

-Furthermore, students who are part of a minority group, especially Hispanic, African American, Native American, may have an edge in the application process, as those are the most underrepresented minority groups at Princeton.
+Furthermore, students who are part of a minority group, especially Hispanic, African American, or Native American, may have an edge in the application process, as those are the most underrepresented minority groups at Princeton.

 Just remember that both geographic location and racial identity will only give you an edge to get into Princeton if you already meet the baseline academic expectations for an accepted student.

 4. Get The Most Out Of Your ACT/SAT Test Prep